AlexsJones/git_peer_merge/README.md

 ##Process

-- A pull request is opened and the contributor writes an opening comment stating the requirement level.
+- A pull request is opened and the contributor writes an opening comment stating the requirement level (It could be agreed upon beforehand).

 ```
 #PR Initial comment